This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 I do use my stand mixer for the filling but only very mild elbow grease is required to mix by hand – aeration is not really required.

 The only thing to really bear in mind is that you must have a loose bottomed 9″ pan that is at least 5″ deep.
 A slightly bigger pan would be fine but will result in thinner layers.
 You will struggle with a smaller pan – I did!

 I have to admit that this Brownie Bottomed Chocolate Peanut Cheesecake is not what I was really intending it to be!
 I was trying to create a recipe that was over the top, very american, probably too sweet and an absolute offence to dieting.
 Instead I created a rather sophisticated bake!
 Its still not exactly low cal mind!

-I went “wrong” by using a whole-nut peanut butter rather than an additive filled regular kind.
+I went “wrong” by using a whole-nut peanut butter rather than the additive filled regular kind.
 It turns out that they don’t sub each other terribly well!
 It made quite a difference to the flavour but I loved it!
-A cheaper, more traditional variety with more sugar and fat will probably result in a rather less delicate affair.
+A cheaper, more traditional variety of peanut butter with more sugar and fat will probably result in a rather less delicate affair.
 Also great!

 The brownie base is neither too dark nor too sweet and the sour cream layer on top (which is essentially optional) provides a tangy note.
 A very happy accident indeed!

 I used several different Nigella Lawson recipes as a starting point for the various layers that I wanted to create this recipe.
 I adapted layers from various other cheesecakes like this Peanut Butter Cheesecake and London Cheesecake and added them to a layer of Nigella Brownies with added peanuts and milk chocolate.
 Winner winner!